enkidevs/curriculum/go/intro/importing-exporting-functions/go-functions.md

 ---
 ## Practice

-Fill in the gaps to create a function with two integer arguments and return their product.
+Fill in the gaps to create a function with two integer parameters and return their product.

 ```go
 ??? multiply(???) int {